DailyDisco/the-daily-disco-ai/services/README.md

 We are using index.js to provide the graphql graphcms service which provides the blog.

 However this is not a service that the app provides, so maybe switch this to the utils folder later.

+## Side Notes

+Whenever you see "String!" in the graphQL query, that means that the element has to be a string.